An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Introduction

 \section{Introduction}

 In \cite{SakaiH:2001}, Sakai introduced an elliptic analogue of the Painlev\'e equations, including all of the known discrete (and continuous) Painlev\'e equations as special cases.
-Unfortunately, although Sakai's construction is quite natural and geometric, it does not reflect the most important role of the ordinary Painlev\'e equations, namely as parameters controlling monodromy-preserving deformations.
+Unfortunately, although Sakai's construction is quite natural and geometric, it does not ref\/lect the most important role of the ordinary Painlev\'e transcendents, namely as parameters controlling monodromy-preserving deformations.

-As with the ordinary Painlev\'e equations, the elliptic Painlev\'e equation admits a special class of ``hypergeometric'' solutions \cite{KajiwaraK/MasudaT/NoumiM/OhtaY/YamadaY:2003,recur} that in the most general case can be expressed via $n$-dimensional contour integrals with integrands expressed in terms of elliptic gamma functions.
-It is thus natural, as a first step in constructing an isomonodromy interpretation of the elliptic Painlev\'e equation, to attempt to understand that interpretation in the hypergeometric case.
+As with the ordinary Painlev\'e equations, the elliptic Painlev\'e equation admits a special class of ``hypergeometric'' solutions \cite{KajiwaraK/MasudaT/NoumiM/OhtaY/YamadaY:2003,recur} that in the most general case can be expressed via $n$-dimensional contour integrals with integrands expressed in terms of elliptic Gamma functions.
+It is thus natural, as a f\/irst step in constructing an isomonodromy interpretation of the elliptic Painlev\'e equation, to attempt to understand that interpretation in the hypergeometric case (and thus gain insight to the general case).
+Note that we want to understand the hypergeometric case for all $n\ge 1$, to avoid the possibility that the small $n$ cases might dif\/fer from the general Painlev\'e case in some qualitatively signif\/icant way.
+(For instance, \cite{KitaevAV:2000} considers the isomonodromy interpretation of the usual ${}_2F_1$ (corresponding to $n=1$ in our setting), but this is simplif\/ied greatly from the general Painlev\'e VI case by the fact that not only the monodromy but the equation itself can be taken to be triangular.)

-In the present work, we do precisely that: associated to each elliptic hypergeometric solution of the elliptic Painlev\'e equation, we construct a corresponding second-order linear difference equation that admits a family of discrete ``monodromy-preserving'' deformations.
-(In fact, the construction works equally well for higher-order analogues of the relevant elliptic hypergeometric integrals.)
+In the present work, we do precisely that: associated to each elliptic hypergeometric solution of the elliptic Painlev\'e equation, we construct a corresponding second-order linear dif\/ference equation that admits a family of discrete ``monodromy-preserving'' deformations.
+(In fact, the construction works equally well for higher-order analogues of the relevant elliptic hypergeometric integrals, which should correspond to special solutions of ``elliptic Garnier equations''.)
 The construction is based on an analogue of the approach in \cite{MagnusAP:1995,ForresterPJ/WitteNS:2006}.
-There, a linear differential equation deformed by the hypergeometric case of the Painlev\'e VI equation is constructed as a differential equation satisfied by a family of ``semiclassical'' (bi-)orthogonal polynomials.
+There, a linear dif\/ferential equation deformed by the hypergeometric case of the Painlev\'e VI equation is constructed as a~dif\/ferential equation satisf\/ied by a family of ``semiclassical'' (bi-)orthogonal polynomials.
 Our construction is much the same, although there are several technical issues to overcome.